• Skip to primary navigation

 The Solution

 Luk’s father was the developer and structural engineer who brought West Main Place to life in 1982, and Luk himself—then a young architecture student at USC—designed the complex.
-But times change, and so do taste and technology, so when a prominent tenant of his complex left to buy their own building in early 2017 and West Main Place hadn’t seen significant updates in thirty-five years, Luk decided it was time for an upgrade.
+But times change, and so do taste and technology, so when a prominent tenant of his complex left to buy their own building and West Main Place hadn’t seen significant updates in thirty-five years, Luk decided it was time for an upgrade.

 Doubling Down: How One Owner Profited by Remodeling During a Major Vacancy